meithecatte/gbtetris/sprite-system.md

 that follows to the two dimensions of the screen.
 The list of object IDs can, apart from tileset indices, contain three special values:

-- `$ff` indicates the end of the list, and makes the routine move on to the next sprite in `wSpriteList`, if any.
+ - `$fd` is a prefix used to horizontally flip the next object listed.
-- `$fe` indicates an empty spot, and makes the routine skip an entry in the dimension descriptor.
+ - `$fe` will discard a single entry from the dimension descriptor.
-- `$fd` indicates that the next actual object ID to follow is to be flipped horizontally.
+ - `$ff` ends the object list.

 To illustrate this, let's look at the sprite definition of a T tetromino, or, to be more specific -- one of them.
 Tetrominoes have four sprite descriptors each, one for each possible rotation state.
 This also applies